Facts and figures related to non-traditional students in higher education.

-- Eighteen percent of 24-29 year-olds attend for-profits, 23 percent of 30-39 year olds attend for profits and 20 percent of students 40 and older attend for-profits.
+- Eighteen percent of students aged 24 to 29 attend for-profits, 23 percent aged 30 to 39 attend for-profits and 20 percent of students 40 and older attend for-profits.

-- Non-traditional students enroll in college at a wide range of intensities from full-year, full-time to part-year, part-time but 33 percent attend part-time and for part of the year.
+- Post-traditional students enroll in college at a wide range of intensities from full-time full year to part-time for part of the year, but 33 percent attend part-time and for part of the year.

-- The older a student is, the more likely he/she is to attend part-time, part-year; 31 percent of 24-29 year olds attend part-time, part-year and 39 percent of students 40 years old and above attend part-time, part-year.
+- The older a student is, the more likely he/she is to attend part-time, part-year; 31 percent of students aged 24 to 29 attend part-time, part-year and 39 percent of students 40 years old and above attend part-time, part-year.

-- Non-traditional students are very likely to take advantage of online postsecondary options; 80 percent of students enrolled in online programs were 25 years old or older.
+- Post-traditional students are very likely to take advantage of online postsecondary options; 80 percent of students enrolled in online programs were 25 years old or older.

-- Most non-traditional students are pursuing an associate’s degree as opposed to a bachelor’s degree.
+- Most post-traditional students are pursuing an associate’s degree as opposed to a bachelor’s degree.

-- Non-traditional students are more likely to have dependents.
+- Post-traditional students are more likely to have dependents.

-- Twenty-five percent of all postsecondary students in the U.S. are parents.
+- Twenty-six percent of all postsecondary students in the U.S. are parents.

-- Over half of students ages 30-39 had two or more dependents and just over 40 percent of students age 40 and older had dependents.
+- Over half of students aged 30 to 39 had two or more dependents and just over 40 percent of students aged 40 and older had dependents.